 In addition to the scarce work on fragility and poverty, two important strands of literature are significant to this debate.
 The first set of literature studies the relationship between poverty and conflict (Blomberg et al., 2006; Braithwaite et al., 2016; Miguel et al., 2004; Tollefsen, 2017).
-The common ground of this work, and its relationship to fragility, is mainly methodological, where the application of instrumental variable approaches are crucial to understand the causal links of this relationship.
-For instance, the study by Braithwaite et al. (2016) provides a multi-country level evidence on the causal link between poverty and conflict.
+The common ground of this work, and its relationship to fragility, is mainly methodological, where the application of instrumental variable approaches is crucial to understanding the causal links of this relationship.
+For example, the study by Braithwaite et al. (2016) provides multicountry level evidence on the causal link between poverty and conflict.
 By using a robust instrument (a time-varying measure of international inequality) to tackle the endogeneity problem, they conclude that the impact of poverty on conflict appears to be causal.
 In similar vein, Miguel et al. (2004) use rainfall variation as an instrumental variable for economic growth in 41 African countries during 1981-99.
 They find that growth is strongly and negatively related to civil conflict, where a negative growth shock of five percentage points increases the likelihood of conflict by one-half the following year.
-Bloomberg et al. (2006) also provide a similar finding where lower growth raises the likelihood of conflict and in turn conflict lowers economic growth using panel data for over 152 countries from 1950-2000.
-A recent study by Tollefsen (2017) uses georeferenced survey data from the Pan-African Afro-barometer survey for 4008 subnational districts across 35 Africa States.
+Bloomberg et al. (2006), using panel data for over 152 countries from 1950 to 2000, also provide a similar finding where lower growth raises the likelihood of conflict, and in turn conflict lowers economic growth.
+A recent study by Tollefsen (2017) uses georeferenced survey data from the Pan-African Afro-barometer survey for 4,008 subnational districts across 35 Africa states.
 He finds that areas with high levels of poverty are more likely to experience conflict.
 He further disentangles the underlying mechanism of the link between poverty and conflict through interaction models, and finds that poverty is more likely to exacerbate violence if an area's local institutions are weak or when impoverishment overlaps with group grievances against the government.
 This highlights the importance of studying fragility in order to provide evidence on the linkage from poverty to civil conflict.